Chris J. Rhoads

 Founding Principal & CEO

-ETM Associates, Inc. is a unique consulting company comprised of former and current CIOs, CEOs, and other senior level executives of major corporations serving clients in a variety of industries.
-ETM Associates principles concentrate on advising their clients, often on enterprise, technology, and management projects, but always on specific efforts that will significantly increase sales or decrease costs.
-Currently, ETM Associates, Inc. is focusing on a 2 year program designed to increase some measurement of value by "More Than A Million" for a qualified list of clients.
-Some of the previous accomplishments of the company are:
+ETM Associates, Inc. started out as a unique consulting company comprised of former and current CIOs, CEOs, and other senior level executives of major corporations serving clients in a variety of industries advising their clients, often on enterprise, technology, and management projects, but always on specific efforts that would significantly increase sales or decrease costs.
+Some of the previous accomplishments of the company were:

 · Diagnosed business strategy issues for dozens of clients, increasing their profits by millions of dollars.